Jake Fraley Player Props: Reds vs. Brewers

 Jake Fraley At The Plate

-- Fraley has driven home a run in 32 games this year (46.4%), including more than one RBI in 17.4% of his games and producing three or more of his team's runs on five occasions..
+- Fraley has had an RBI in 32 games this season (45.7%), including 12 multi-RBI outings (17.1%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 31.9% of his games this year, with more than one run scored in 10.1%.
+- In 22 of 70 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.